Tent Rental in Dallas

 Urban Dallas and Fort Worth

 Downtown Dallas venues in the Arts District, Deep Ellum and Uptown occasionally use tent extensions for outdoor reception space.
 Fort Worth's Stockyards and Cultural District also host tented events.
-Urban permits in Dallas are handled through the Building Inspection Division — turnaround is typically 2–4 weeks for standard temporary structures.
+Urban permits in Dallas are handled through the Building Inspection Division.
+Turnaround is typically 2–4 weeks for standard temporary structures.

 Tips for Renting in Dallas